loloboho/CERES-EXPLORER/README.md

 Then lets go to Ceres.
 This less ambitious mission takes you there in 10 months safely.
 The solution for radiation was surrounding the habitat with a 1 meter thick wall of water massing 1511 tonnes.

 There are some innovations to note:

-* Swept-back radiators shift the CG aft to help counter the massive habitat

 * Cargo on pallets can be placed on the lander for versatile transport.